ChristopherBrum/Networking/http/intro_to_http.md

 | Server | Name of the server | Server:thin 1.5.0 codename Knife |
 | Location | Notifies client of new resource location | Location: https://www.github.com/login |
 | Content-Type | Type of data the response contains | Content-Type:text/html; charset=UTF-8 |

+---

+## Stateful Web Applications

+- HTTP is a _stateless_ protocol, meaning the server does not hold on to data between request/response cycles.
+  - Each request is seen as a brand new entity, and different request are not aware of each other.

+> Web developers utilize a few key things to simulate a _stateful_ experience for users:
+> - sessions
+> - cookies
+> - AJAX

+### A Stateful App

+When you login to a website it should display your username somewhere to verify that you are indeed logged in.
+When you click on a link within the resource the website should take you to that specific page but still shows that you're logged in.
+If HTTP is a stateless protocol and each request/response is independent and does not contain data from previous request/response cycles, how does the website know that you're still logged in when it takes to a different page?

+### Sessions

+- **Session Identifier**: is a token sent by the server back to the client with its response.
+This token will be appended to each subsequent request sent by the client so that the server can identify the client, and therefore display information specific to the client.
+- The passing back and forth of this `session id` allows the client and server to impersonate a state of '_persistent connection_' between client and server, even though each response/request is stateless and unaware of any previous requests/responses.
+- This faux statefulness has some consequences:
+  1. Every request is inspected for a `session id` by the server.
+  2. If the request contains a `session id` it must be inspected to ensure it is still valid.
+      - The server needs rules for handling session expiration.
+      - The server needs to decide how to store session data.
+  3. The server needs to find the session data based on the `session id`.
+  4. The server needs to recreate the session data(HTML in the case of a web request) and send it back to the client as part of its response.

+An example:

+If you login to your facebook page a request is sent to the server that calculates a likes on a photos, generates a list of your friends and their recent posts, generates a list of people you might know, etc. This is a massively expensive webpage to parse in terms of rendering HTML to send to the browser.
+And because each request/response is stateless every time you click the 'like' button the server needs to render all of this all over again.
+On and on, for every interaction with Facebook in the browser.

+Thankfully we have ways of storing session information, and one common way is by the use of _session cookies_.

+### Cookies